SM Entertainment: 2017–2022: NCT expansion, business expansion and the end of "SM 2.0" era

+SM partnered with Jongro Haneul Education to launch SM Institute, an educational facility to train local and international aspiring artists; the institute opened in March 2021.
 On December 27, 2021, SM announced the creation of their rotational all-female supergroup Girls On Top.
 The group's first lineup, Got the Beat, consists of BoA, Taeyeon and Hyoyeon from Girls' Generation, Seulgi and Wendy from Red Velvet, and Karina and Winter from Aespa.
 The group released their debut single "Step Back" on January 3, 2022.

 On October 1, 2022, an amusement park collaboration between SM and Everland was launched, based on artists and concepts within the SM Culture Universe (SMCU), called Ever SM Town.

-In 2022, SM terminated its production license contract with founder Lee Soo-man's company Like Planning.
-On December 1, SM announced that the company will be setting up its Southeast Asian headquarters in Singapore, which will be managing joint ventures in Indonesia, Thailand and Vietnam.
-The company plans to launch retail businesses such as cafes, merchandise stores and pop-up exhibitions in the country.
+On December 1, SM announced that the company would set up its Southeast Asian headquarters in Singapore, which would manage joint ventures in Indonesia, Thailand and Vietnam.
+The company planned to launch retail businesses such as cafes, merchandise stores and pop-up exhibitions in the region.
+At the end of the year, SM terminated its production contract with founder Lee Soo-man's company Like Planning.